 “Because partnership with a horse is ancient and primal and all consuming, and writers and storytellers are still drawn to that territory, so that riding begets reading.” -Lawrence Scanlan, Wild About Horses

-As bolded above in the quote, I firmly believe in Scanlan’s observation that riding begets reading.
-When I was a young, I would get carried away in the stories about horses, like Black Beauty, Misty of Chincoteague, and for the 90’s kids, The Saddle Club series.
-I wanted to feel that unspoken connection between horse and rider for myself, and at the time, the only way to do so was to read.
-My love for historical fiction also came about as I noted the noble equines mentioned in many periodic novels, and their role aiding man.
+As stated above in the quote, I firmly believe in Scanlan’s observation that riding begets reading.
+When I was a young, I got carried away in the stories about horses.
+Some of my favorites included Black Beauty, Misty of Chincoteague, and for the 90’s kids, The Saddle Club series.
+I wanted that unspoken connection between horse and rider for myself, and at the time, the only way to do so was to read.
+My love for historical fiction also came about as I noted the noble equines mentioned in many novels, and their role in aiding mankind.

 Just as reading is a passion of mine, so is the love for horses.

 How It All Began…